Free National Movement: 2012 General election

-The FNM lost government to the Progressive Liberal Party once again in the 2012 Bahamian general elections; it dropped its total share of votes (obtaining only 42.1 percent of the vote, compared to 48.7 percent by the Progressive Liberal Party).
-The Progressives won 29 of the seats in the legislature and thus the government, compared to the FNM's 9.
+Ingraham's retirement and the 2017 General election

 Ingraham subsequently resigned, both as party leader as well as the Member of Parliament for North Abaco, and announced his retirement from politics following the defeat.
 He had served in Parliament for 35 years, winning re-election seven times, including 2012.
 Ingraham told supporters, "I gave it the best I could and now I've been rejected by the public of the Bahamas...
 We had no indication from the general public they would go that way."

 Following this series of events the FNM went on to lose the by-election triggered by Ingraham's retirement held on 15 October 2012, reducing the total FNM seat count to 8 of the 38 seats in the House of Assembly.
 The FNM however went on to win the 2017 general election under the leadership of Hubert Minnis, gaining 35 seats out of 39 total.